 - If a rental vehicle is being used, the applicant taking the skills test must be named on the Rental Agreement as an authorized driver.

 The driving skills test waiver

-If you have a learner's permit you may take the driving skills test during your driver education program or when you apply for a driver's license at a license branch if your school participates in the waiver program.
-You must take the driving skills test at a license branch if any of the following situations occur:
+If you have a learner's permit you may take the driving skills test during your driver education course, if your school participates in the BMV’s waiver program; or, you may also choose to take the skills test at a license branch when you apply for a driver's license.
+You must, however, take the driving skills test at a license branch if any of the following situations occur:

 What happens if you fail a test?